 Similar problems are present in the cherry-picked "illustrative examples," which exclusively focus on individuals who arrived in the country either through the visa lottery program or family-based immigration.
 See Pet. at 8.
 While DOJ attempts to brush off any critique as merely Petitioners' subjective conclusions, DOJ Response at 2, it fails to explain any objective measures by which the Departments chose their examples.
 Did the Departments carefully categorize how each person on their list arrived in the United States, and select a proportional number of examples from the most common categories?
 Did they randomly select several examples using some sort of computer program or draw names out of the proverbial hat?
 Or did they look solely for the most egregious examples within a few select categories based on pre-selected policy priorities set by the Administration?
-It is simply impossible to tell from the Report-though the fact that not one of the eight examples are not representative of the underlying data.
+It is simply impossible to tell from the Report-though the fact that not one of the eight examples include someone involuntarily extradited to the United States suggests that the examples are not representative of the underlying data.
 See Pet. at 7.
 Whatever these examples are "illustrative" of, it certainly is not the objectivity and transparency required under the IQA.
 See DOJ Guidelines, supra note 18.